tncrazvan/testprsel/README.md

 # Premise

-This project has only been tested on Windows 11 and Ubuntu (PopOS)
+This project has only been tested on Windows 11 (lates version as of 2022/12/04) and Ubuntu (PopOS)

 ```sh
 Distributor ID:	Pop